akshay-v-kaushik/BillSplit/README.md

 # By Akshay V Kaushik, Harsha D, Abhaya Simha S P

 Bill Splitter is a Mobile Application built on Android Studio and java.
+It is a demonstration of the Algorithm that I designed and developed to minimize the number of transactions when splitting a bill.

 This is an Application that makes the splitting of bill among a group much easier, faster and simpler.